zwblank/Project_4/README.md

 Queries for validate that data was populated in each table and visable with the views are listed at the beginning of the queries file.
 Questions answere by the sample queries were:
 * the maximum number of baths grouped by state - this actually show that the data need further cleaning
-* counts by region
+* property counts by region
-* counts by region and states
+* property counts by region and states
 * average cost per square foot(house_size) by region and status
 * cost per square foot with 6 or less beds and 5 and less baths by state
 * cost per square foot with 6 or less beds and 5 and less baths by region